mitodl/ol-django/src/mitol/common/README.md

-mitol-django-core
+mitol-django-common
 ---

-This is the Open Learning Core app.
+This is the Open Learning Django Common app.
 It provides common functionality used across all our applications.

 ### Getting started

-`pip install mitol-django-core`
+`pip install mitol-django-common`

 ### Configuration